MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ## All medical terms and conditions

-This is a bundeled named entity which detects medical terms and medical conditions.
+This is a bundled named entity which detects medical terms and medical conditions.
 It detects English terms only.
 Use this SIT to detect all possible matches of medical terms and conditions.

 ### Format